Oro sporco a Walmart 'Love, Terra’ Gioielli

 • Florida-based Aurafin’s factories in Bolivia: where workers for the company face long hours for low wages and oppressive working conditions.
 One subcontracting shop was even shut down when its workers began to unionize.

 Read the complete article for stories from workers about abusive conditions, details on the political and economic ties behind the Love Earth supply chain, and Walmart’s greenwashing of No Dirty Gold.
-Then read No Dirty Gold’s press release and group letter to Walmart.
+Then read No Dirty Gold’s press release e group letter to Walmart.

 TAKE ACTION!